-FFO per share increases 13% year-over-year for both the three and six months ended June 30, 2015
+FFO per share increases 2% and 1% year-over-year for the three and six months ended June 30, 2016, respectively

 Financial Results and Recent Developments

-- Funds From Operations increased 13% year over year to $0.44 and $0.88 per diluted share for both the three and six months ended June 30, 2015 compared to the same periods in 2014
+- Funds From Operations increased 2% and 1% year-over-year to $0.45 and $0.89 per diluted share for the three and six months ended June 30, 2016 compared to the same periods in 2015, respectively

-During the second quarter of 2015, the company generated funds from operations ("FFO") for common stockholders of $27.5 million, or $0.44 per diluted share, compared to $23.5 million, or $0.39 per diluted share, for the quarter ended June 30, 2014.
-For the six months ended June 30, 2015, the company generated FFO for common stockholders of $54.0 million, or $0.88 per diluted share, compared to $46.5 million, or $0.78 per diluted share, for the six months ended June 30, 2014.
-The increase in FFO from the corresponding periods in 2014 was due to growth in same-store net operating income, an increase in occupancy at the hotel portion of our mixed-use property, and a decrease in interest expense attributed to the company's payoff of outstanding secured mortgages encumbering Waikele Center, The Shops at Kalakaua, Del Monte Center and The Landmark at One Market offset with the issuance of senior guaranteed notes bearing lower interest rates and an increase in capitalized interest related to our development activity.
+During the second quarter of 2016, the company generated funds from operations (“FFO”) for common stockholders of $28.3 million, or $0.45 per diluted share, compared to $27.5 million, or $0.44 per diluted share, for the quarter ended June 30, 2015.
+For the six months ended June 30, 2016, the company generated FFO for common stockholders of $56.5 million, or $0.89 per diluted share, compared to $54.0 million, or $0.88 per diluted share, for the six months ended June 30, 2015.
+The increase in FFO from the corresponding periods in 2015 was primarily due to additional operating income from Hassalo on Eighth and growth in same-store net operating income from our existing portfolio.

-Net income attributable to common stockholders was $8.7 million, or $0.20 per basic and diluted share for the three months ended June 30, 2015 compared to $3.7 million, or $0.09 per basic and diluted share for the three months ended June 30, 2014.
-For the six months ended June 30, 2015, net income attributable to common stockholders was $16.7 million, or $0.38 per basic and diluted share, compared to net income attributable to common stockholders of $8.3 million, or $0.20 per basic and diluted share, for the six months ended June 30, 2014.
-The increase in net income attributable to common stockholders for the six months ended June 30, 2015 was due to growth in same-store net operating income, an increase in occupancy at the hotel portion of our mixed-use property and a decrease in interest expense as noted above.
+Net income attributable to common stockholders was $7.6 million, or $0.17 per basic and diluted share for the three months ended June 30, 2016 compared to $8.7 million, or $0.20 per basic and diluted share for the three months ended June 30, 2015.
+For the six months ended June 30, 2016, net income attributable to common stockholders was $15.3 million, or $0.34 per basic and diluted share, compared to net income attributable to common stockholders of $16.7 million, or $0.38 per basic and diluted share for the six months ended June 30, 2015.
+The decrease in net income attributable to common stockholders from the corresponding periods in 2015 was primarily due to an increase in depreciation and amortization expense and interest expense during the three and six months ended June 30, 2016 attributed to the completion of Hassalo on Eighth, which was completed during the third and fourth quarters of 2015.

 FFO is a non-GAAP supplemental earnings measure which the company considers meaningful in measuring its operating performance.
 A reconciliation of FFO to net income is attached to this press release.